plafeberhva/web-student-quest/README.md

 9. **Clean Up**
    - Action: Delete the feature branch both locally and remotely after merging.
    - **Check:** Run `git branch` and `git branch -r` to confirm the branch is deleted locally and remotely.
+10. **Close the Issue**
+   - Action: Close the related GitHub issue to mark the task as complete.
+   - **Check:** Confirm the issue is closed in the GitHub Issues list.

 > **Note:** This is the only correct procedure for making changes in this repository.
 Always follow these steps for every new task or feature.